Quikler/InstagramService/InstagramService/README.md

 Models:

-1. InstaMediaStream - represents a model of media.
+1. InstaMediaStream - represents a model of media with stream data and info.
+2. InstaMediaInfo - represents a model of media with info only.

 Collections:

 1. InstaMediaStreams - represents a collection of InstaMediaStream objects.
+2. InstaMediainfos - represents a collection of InstaMediaInfo objects.

 ## Installation